Fri 2026-04-17

 -

-When somebody joins your stream, they should be able to work out a few things fairly quickly:
+Speaking of choosing to stay, when somebody joins your stream, they should be able to work out a few things fairly quickly:

 -